Education Facility Flooring: Construction Standards and Material Selection

 New installation vs. encapsulation of existing materials — Pre-1980 resilient flooring may contain asbestos-containing material (ACM).
 The EPA's National Emission Standards for Hazardous Air Pollutants (NESHAP), codified at 40 CFR Part 61, Subpart M, governs abatement procedures.
 Encapsulation is permissible only when the existing material is in non-friable condition; demolition triggers full abatement and air monitoring protocols.

-Additional context on how this directory is organized for service-sector research is available at how-to-use-this-flooring-resource.
+Additional context on how this provider network is organized for service-sector research is available at how-to-use-this-flooring-resource.

 References